Frequently asked questions

 We do upload your audio/video to our servers but we clear them as soon as we are done processing them to

 generate the transcript.
-We also store your transcripts on our server, but you can take a copy and
+We also store your transcripts on our server but the transcribed text is

 Please feel free to reach out to us with any other questions you might have.